The Web address of this article is

 Study

-these assignments with a partner (or
+these assignments with a partner or support group

 that shares your interest in learning.